adheesha23/module-live-chat/README.md

 - Admin Form:

-    The module provides an admin page with a form to input and update the default scope values for above LiveChat settings.
+    The module provides an admin page with a form to input the default scope values for above LiveChat settings.

     Once the form is submitted:

   - The relevant store configuration fields are updated.
-  - A log file will be saved at project root/var/log/livechat.log with the values for livechat settings, time stamp and the admin user name who updated data.
+  - A log file will be saved at project root/var/log/live_chat.log with the values for livechat settings, time stamp and the admin user name who updated data.

 ## Installation